ywangd/peek/README.rst

   connection remove=0  // remove the first connection connection 'my-cloud-cluster'  // switch to the cloud cluster connection

+  // Save the connections we have so far.
+Session is also auto-saved on exit. session @save  // it can be loaded later with "session @load"

+  // Session auto-load on start up can be enabled by set "auto_load_session = True" in peekrc file.
+  // This helps preserving connections across restart.

   // Builtin help
-  help  // list available functions help connection  // a bit more detailed info about the "connection" builtin function
+  help  // list available functions help session  // a bit more detailed info about the "session" builtin function

   // Capture the terminal I/O
   capture @start